PePoDev/digital-garden/src/site/notes/Knowledge/Information Technology/Cloud/Google Cloud/Google Cloud.md

 - Use with any APIs that support the OpenAPI specification
 - Supports applications running in App Engine, GKE, and Compute Engine
 - Clients include Android, iOS, and Javascript
+- Protect and monitor your public APIs
+- Integrates with Identity Platform
+- Control who has access to your API
 ### API Gateway
 - Backend implementations can vary for a single service provider
 - Provide secure access to your backend services through a well-defined REST API